2011 South Bend mayoral election: Background

 The election coincided with races for the Municipal Council and for South Bend City Clerk.

 After serving for fourteen years, incumbent mayor Steve Luecke announced that he would not seek reelection.
 Luecke's decision not to run for reelection made the 2011 election the first open election for mayor of South Bend in 24 years.
-His decision not to seek reelection was considered a surprise, and initiated a large rush of candidates declaring they that they would seek to succeed him as mayor.
+His decision not to seek reelection was considered a surprise, and initiated a large rush of candidates declaring that they would seek to succeed him as mayor.

 South Bend was regarded to be a Democratic-leaning city.
 A Republican had not been elected mayor of the city in the four decades, since Lloyd Allen won his second term in 1967.
 In December 2020, David Varner, the only Republican on the South Bend Common Council was quoted by the South Bend Tribune as opining that there was a strong unlikeliness of a Republican victory in the city's upcoming mayoral election.
 Varner pointed to Joe Donnelly's strong victory across South Bend in the 2010 congressional election, despite a Republican wave election that year.
 Jack Cowell of the South Bend Tribune predicted that the Democratic primary would be tantamount to election.